-My daughter and her friend took a trip to Costa Rica and had a typical meal that is often served there.
+My daughter and one of her girlfriends took a trip to Costa Rica and had a typical meal that is often served there.
 It inspired her to recreate it.
-Her Costa Rican dinner was a mix of Shrimp and Chicken with Mango served on a plate with Salsa and Beans when she came back.
+Her Costa Rican dinner was a mix of Shrimp and Chicken with Mango served on a plate with Salsa and Beans.
 It was so good, I had to post it.
 Read about how Costa Rica is one of the world’s longevity hotspots here.